 On December 4, 2020, the House of Representatives voted in favor of removing marijuana from the federal Controlled Substances Act.
 The Marijuana Opportunity Reinvestment and Expungement Act, or MORE Act, if enacted, would have decriminalized cannabis and enabled plans to erase nonviolent federal marijuana convictions.
 However, with Republicans in the majority and Mitch McConnell as majority speaker, the bill was never prioritized.

 Now that Democrats have taken full control of the executive and legislative branches of government, U.S. cannabis appears to be on a clear and expedited path towards normalization.
 The Georgia Senate sweep provides further, and perhaps unexpected, clarity on the favorable regulatory pathway that awaits.
-Expect additional financings as U.S. MSOs build up war chests to buildout capital intensive national retail footprints.
+Expect additional financings as U.S. MSOs build up war chests to buildout capital intensive national retail footprints in 2021.